 You can simply run your critical tests with

-hurl critical/*.hurl
+$ hurl --test critical/*.hurl

-Hurl file can be exported to a json file with hurlfmt
+Hurl file can be exported to a JSON file with hurlfmt

 .

-This json file can then be easily parsed for converting a different format, getting ad-hoc information,…
+This JSON file can then be easily parsed for converting a different format, getting ad-hoc information,...

 For example, the Hurl file

-GET http://example.com/api/users/1
+GET https://example.org/api/users/1

 User-Agent: Custom

-HTTP/1.1 200
+HTTP 200

 [Asserts]

-jsonpath "$.name" equals "Bob"
+jsonpath "$.name" == "Bob"

-will be converted to json with the following command:
+will be converted to JSON with the following command:

-hurlfmt test.hurl --format json | jq
+$ hurlfmt test.hurl --out json | jq

 {